-Over time, the value of a piece of real estate will go up and down.
+Over time, the worth of a property will go up and down.

-When your home appreciates you have more equity to borrow against, and you'll create a greater profit when you sell.
+When your home appreciates you have a greater asset to borrow against, and you'll produce a higher profit when you sell.

-Choosing a real estate agent in Murphy who recognizes the factors that influence local prices is the most important part.
+Choosing a REALTOR® in Murphy who recognizes the factors that affect local prices is the most important part.

-mortgage rates, unemployment, job growth, government programs and some other national factors have a measurable impact on your home's worth.
+mortgage rates, unemployment, business growth, government programs and many other national determinants have a measurable impact on your home's value.

-However, your house's value and the elements that play the biggest role in its appreciation depend on the local Murphy economy and housing market.
+However, your property's value and the aspects that play the biggest role in its appreciation are particular to the local Murphy economy and housing market.

-Appreciation history - Have property prices risen or declined over the past 5-10 years?
-Is the area thought to be desirable because of its location or affordability?
+Appreciation history - Have property prices risen or declined over the past 5 to 10 years?
+Is the neighborhood considered desirable because of its location or affordability?

 Local economy - Is there a good mix of work in an area, or does it depend on just one industry?
 Have businesses moved into or away from an area?
 Are local companies hiring?